seans3/k8s-ai/vllm-gpu/hpa/gpu-hpa.md

-# Horizontal Pod Autoscaling AI Inference Server using NVidia GPU metrics
+# HPA AI Inference Server using NVidia GPU Metrics

 This exercise shows how to set up the infrastructure to automatically scale an AI inference server, using custom metrics (GPU metrics).
 This